facebookarchive/hack-langspec/spec/20-namespaces.md

 first thing in that script.

-All occurrence of a *namespace-definition* in a script must have the *compound-statement* form or must not have that form; the two forms cannot be mixed.
+All occurrence of a *namespace-definition* in a script must have the *declaration-list* form or must have the "semicolon" form; the two forms cannot be mixed.

-When a script contains source code that is not inside a namespace, and source code that is inside one or namespaces, the namespaced code must use the *compound-statement* form of *namespace-definition*.
+When a script contains source code that is not inside a namespace, and source code that is inside one or namespaces, the namespaced code must use the *declaration-list* form of *namespace-definition*.

-*compound-statement* must not contain a *namespace-definition*.
+The *declaration-list* must not contain a *namespace-definition*.

 **Semantics**